What’s the work life balance of engineers? Some engineers have mastered the art of work-life balance, while others immensely struggle.

 12) Your level of ambition

-A project that takes an average engineer 12 hours to complete, takes you 24 hours.
-If you do the math, you’ll always be behind no matter what you do.
+A project that takes an average engineer 12 hours might take you 24.
+You’ll always be playing catch-up.

 Companies will take what you give them

 Remember, companies have productivity expectations, especially when things get busy.
 If you’re a speed demon, you might end up swamped with more work than you can handle.

 Stand up for yourself in these situations!
 If you’re on a salary, don’t let a company exploit your efficiency without paying you more.

 Another strategy is to hold onto finished work, creating some breathing room in your schedule.
 You can also tell your boss,

 “I can’t take on more work right now.
 I’m swamped.”